clintcolding/HomeLab/readme.md

     <img src="https://tinyurl.com/y2u66eud" width="800">
 </p>

-This is a collection of Ansible configurations for my Raspberry Pi home lab.
+This is a collection of Ansible playbooks for my Raspberry Pi home lab.

 ### SSH Configuration